 Ferrocene will be made available to fit the needs of embedded high-integrity or real-time applications.
 Projects in this industry are using a variety of target platforms and require a toolchain that is portable across generations of hardware and environments.
 For that reason, Ferrocene will be ported to a variety of processor architectures, running both on top of bare metal environments as well as various RTOSes.

 Another aspect of industrial embedded application is that they need a toolchain under control for the duration of the system deployment, which can be counted from years to decades.
 Ferrocene versions will be maintained over a long period of time, allowing users to receive support, bug fixes as well as information on potential vulnerabilities through the life cycle of their projects.

 Developing and certifying embedded software is both increasingly complex and mission critical.
 Companies must be able to balance speed to market and innovation with achieving safety, reliability, and certification requirements.
 To help businesses that want to harness the power of Rust in the context of safety-certified applications, AdaCore and Ferrous Systems are leveraging AdaCore’s extensive certification experience serving clients with safety standards requirements including:

-AdaCore and Ferrous Systems are currently on track to bring Rust into ASIL-D level environments by the end of 2023.
+AdaCore and Ferrous Systems are working towards bringing Rust into ASIL-D level environments.
 One of the first outcomes of this work is the publication of a Language Specification document available here.